 “It’s important for us to examine and evaluate our own beliefs,” Muhs says.
 “Students are taught to ask themselves, ‘What do I need to know to make sure my interactions with families are supportive, non-judgmental and inclusive?’”

-2. Rasmussen College students reflect the communities they’ll serve
+2. Rasmussen University students reflect the communities they’ll serve

 “We have students who are fresh out of high school to grandparents—and a wide variety of cultural backgrounds,” Muhs explains.
 “This provides a wealth of both positive and negative experiences to share with each other.”